explainers-by-googlers/prompt-api/README.md

 };

 dictionary AILanguageModelCreateCoreOptions {
-  // Note: these two have custom out-of-range handling behavior, not in the IDL layer long long topK;
+  // Note: these two have custom out-of-range handling behavior, not in the IDL layer.
+  // They are unrestricted double so as to allow +Infinity without failing. unrestricted double topK;
   unrestricted double temperature;

   sequence<DOMString> expectedInputLanguages;